david-cortes/poismf/README.md

 cd poismf
 python setup.py install
 ```
-(Note that it requires packages `nonnegcg` and  `findblas`, can usually be installed with `pip install nonnegcg findblas`, but sometimes in Windows depending on `numpy` version, `nonnegcg` might have to be installed through `setup.py install` from [here](https://www.github.com/david-cortes/nonneg_cg).)
+(Note that it requires package `findblas`, can usually be installed with `pip install findblas`)

+Depending on configuration, in windows you might also try ```python setup.py install --compiler=msvc```.

-Requires some BLAS library such as MKL (comes by default in Anaconda) or OpenBLAS - will attempt to use the same as NumPy is using.
-Also requires a C compiler such as GCC or Visual Studio.
+Requires some BLAS library such as MKL (`pip install mkl-devel`) or OpenBLAS - will attempt to use the same as NumPy is using.
+Also requires a C compiler such as GCC or Visual Studio (in windows + conda, install Visual Studio Build Tools, and select package MSVC140 in the install options).

 For any installation problems, please open an issue in GitHub providing information about your system (OS, BLAS, C compiler) and Python installation.